8 strategies for managing compliance costs

 When it comes to compliance costs, there are several factors at play.
 Understanding and addressing these factors is vital for businesses seeking to manage and mitigate rising compliance expenses.

 The size of an organization is a critical factor in determining its compliance costs.
 Smaller firms often struggle without economies of scale, making it challenging to absorb compliance-related expenditure.
-As for larger companies, especially those with a global presence, they may face higher compliance costs that come with navigating various regulatory landscapes and their complex operations.
+As for larger companies, especially those with a global presence, they may face higher compliance costs when navigating various regulatory landscapes and their complex operations.

 While all industries are subject to regulatory standards, each industry has its own unique compliance requirements.
 These regulations often demand specialized staff or technology, which translates to varying burden of compliance costs across different sectors.